ggeorgovassilis/http-relay/README.md

 # http-relay
-A transparent HTTP relay used to access web applications behind a firewall.
+A transparent HTTP relay which is used to access web applications behind a firewall.
+The typical scenario would be allowing web browsers with public internet access to connect to a web application behind a firewall that does not allow incoming connections to the web application.
 This is work in progress not intended for either experimental or production use.
 Use at your own risk.

 ## Functional overview

 http-relay is a non-invasive HTTP tunnel which tunnels HTTP requests from web clients such as browsers through a firewall to a web server.
-It deliberately is transparent to both the browser and the web server, requiring no modifications or changing settings in either.
+It deliberately is transparent to both the browser and the web server, requiring no modifications or changing settings in either, but it requires installation and operation of two programmes:

+- A public relay which is installed on a public server.
+It needs to be accessible by web browsers over the internet.
+- A private relay which is installed in the same network environment like the firewalled application.
+The private relay needs to be able to make outgoing HTTP connections to both the web application and the public relay.

 ### Schematic overview of the components involved